leifcr/capistrano-monit_runit/README.md

 Note: This has been updated to support Capistrano >= 3.4.
 If you still use Capistrano 2.x, see the capistrano2 branch

+## Not maintained!

+This is no longer maintained, as deployment methods have changed the last years.
+(Kubernetes, docker, etc)

 ## Versioning

 Use 3.x for capistrano 3